-Our client had drank a little too much alcohol and the bars were closed for the night.
+Our client had been out with friends at several bars in Manhattan Beach, right near the famous Manhattan Beach Pier.
+He realized that he had drank a little too much alcohol as the bar he was last at closed for the night.
 As he was walking back to his parked car with friends, he decided to run over to a dark area in a nearby alley to relieve himself.
 As he did so, a Manhattan Beach Police Officer turned the corner in his patrol car, his vehicle’s headlights illuminating our client in the act.

 This took place behind the Kettle Restaurant.
-Our office has handled perhaps half a dozen cases involving public urination at this exact spot.
+Our office has handled perhaps half a dozen cases involving public urination at this exact spot in the alley behind the restaurant.
 Rarely, however, does the ticket involve an officer driving up on the suspect.
 Usually, there is a foot officer who issues the ticket.
+We believe there is an office assigned to this alley at certain times of the year, specifically for issuing public urination tickets.

 Our client was issued a ticket on the spot for a misdemeanor violation of Manhattan Beach Municipal Code § 4.102.010, public excretion.
 He was not arrested or taken to the police station for booking because he signed a promise to appear in the Torrance Superior Court at a later date about eight weeks later.